Believe (Disturbed album)

 Believe is the second studio album by American heavy metal band Disturbed, released on September 17, 2002 via Reprise Records.
 Produced by the band and Johnny K, it focuses heavily on religious and spiritual themes inspired by recent tragedies.
-With greater emphases on melodic dynamics, it also demonstrates a broadening in the band's musical range compared to their 2000 debut The Sickness.
+With greater emphasis on melodic dynamics, it also demonstrates a broadening in the band's musical range compared to their 2000 debut The Sickness.
 Believe was the last studio album to feature original bassist Steve "Fuzz" Kmak before he was fired from the band in 2003.

 Believe debuted at number one on the US Billboard 200, making it Disturbed's first number one debut, selling over 284,000 copies in its first week of sales.
 It was certified double platinum by the RIAA in the United States on September 23, 2008.
 Three singles were released from the album: "Prayer", "Remember", and "Liberate".

 Background and recording

 With Black Sabbath's August 2001 tour canceled, and Disturbed's opening slot with it, the Chicago quartet planned to use the month following Ozzfest to begin pre-production of their next album while preparing for their own headlining tour.

 That summer, vocalist David Draiman's grandfather, an Orthodox Jew, died in Israel.
 At a young age, Draiman was beloved by his grandfather; however, when Draiman became a heavy metal musician, his elder cut off their communication.
 It was not until the grandfather fell ill that he wished to see his grandson.
 But by the time word got to Draiman, who was on Ozzfest, his grandfather had mere hours to live.
 Regarding his grandfather's death, he noted, "No one could look at the aura I projected over the course of that next week and not feel my pain and those feelings very definitely will present themselves on the record."

 That same month, Draiman had undergone surgery to remove a damaged valve that was causing acid to spill on his vocal cords.
 The successful surgery not only repaired Draiman's voice but also allegedly broadened his vocal range.

 The band entered K's Groovemaster Studios in mid March 2002 to begin recording with producer Johnny K, the man behind their debut album.
 The majority of songs, which reportedly included about 10 at the time, had been written since November the previous year, including "Prayer" which debuted during Ozzfest.

 By mid-April, Disturbed had completed 12 songs for Believe.
 In an interview with MTV, Draiman elaborated how the reevaluating of his own Jewish heritage and compromises of life as a musician affected his writing.
 He noted the album as being "the greatest work we have ever done in our lives" but also expressed concern over how fans would react to the vulnerability and vast expression of emotions showcased on the album.